$E_2L_\infty$-algebras, Generalized Geometry, and Tensor Hierarchies: Introduction and results

 Higher gauge theories, i.e.~gauge theories of higher form potentials corresponding to connections on higher or categorified principal bundles, may underlie a future non-abelian M5-brane model~\cite{Saemann:2017zpd,Saemann:2019leg}, but they certainly arise in heterotic supergravity as well as the tensor hierarchies of gauged supergravities, see e.g.~\cite{Samtleben:2008pe,Trigiante:2016mnt} for reviews, and of double and exceptional field theories~\cite{Aldazabal:2013via}.
 A proper understanding of the relevant mathematical structures is evidently important: global constructions are only possible with the correct notion of corresponding higher principal bundles.

 However, already the appropriate definition of the notion of curvature in a higher gauge theory is not straightforward for non-flat theories.
 Using categorification, there is a straightforward definition of higher curvature forms, which was also found in the first mathematical papers on non-abelian gerbes, \cite{Breen:math0106083} and~\cite{Aschieri:2003mw}.
 Unfortunately, these curvatures are too restrictive for non-flat connections, cf.~\cite{Saemann:2019dsl}.
-A consistency condition known as fake flatness needs to be imposed for the full cocycle data of non-abelian gerbes to glue together consistently (and for gauge or BRST transformations to close).
+A consistency condition known as fake flatness must be imposed for the full cocycle data of non-abelian gerbes to glue together consistently (and for gauge or BRST transformations to close).
 This condition requires all curvature components except for the one of highest form degree to vanish, which in turn implies that all of the components of the gauge potentials except for the one of highest form degree can locally be gauged away.
 This is readily seen in the strict case~\cite{Saemann:2019dsl}; see also~\cite{Gastel:2018joi} for a detailed analytical proof.

-In fact, physicists have known for quite some time that coupling abelian 2-form potentials to non-abelian 1-form potentials is best done using a different expression for the $3$-form component of the curvature~\cite{Bergshoeff:1981um,Chapline:1982ww}.
-This modification consists of adding terms proportional to curvature expressions to the flat curvature, which were not visible to the homotopy Maurer--Cartan theory.
+Physicists have long known that coupling abelian 2-form potentials to non-abelian 1-form potentials is best done using a different expression for the $3$-form component of the curvature~\cite{Bergshoeff:1981um,Chapline:1982ww}.
+This modification involves adding terms proportional to curvature expressions to the flat curvature, which were not visible to the homotopy Maurer--Cartan theory.
 These necessary modifications were implemented for the string and five-brane structures in~\cite{Sati:2009ic,Sati:2008eg} by performing a coordinate change on the Weil algebra of the gauge $L_\infty$-algebra\footnote{At the purely algebraic level, this ensures that one can define invariant polynomials in a way that is compatible with quasi-isomorphisms of $L_\infty$-algebras, see also~\cite{Saemann:2019dsl}.}, which induces the necessary change in the definition of curvatures.
 Considering the curvatures arising in the tensor hierarchy, one encounters similar modifications.